 The historic town of St. Marys, Ontario is a pretty town with an interesting Canadian history.
 With a cute downtown, scenic Thames River, and lots of trails there are endless options for things to do in St Marys.

-It is conveniently located 20 minutes southwest of everyone’s favourite theatre town of Stratford.
-If you continue west to Lake Huron, in under an hour you will arrive at the charming beach town of Bayfield and Canada’s prettiest town of Goderich.
+But it is conveniently located 20 minutes southwest of everyone’s favourite theatre town of Stratford.
+I recommend making it a weekend, allowing you to visit this town, and if you continue west to Lake Huron, in under an hour, you will arrive at the charming beach town of Bayfield and Canada’s prettiest town of Goderich.

-A Historical Walking Tour of St Marys Ontario
+Take a Historical Self-Guided Walking Tour of St Marys Ontario

 What makes St. Marys unique from other small towns in Ontario is its interesting Canadian history.